Residence Agreement Policies and Procedures

 All terms and conditions of this Residence Agreement (including financial obligations) apply unless specifically stated to the contrary in your accommodation plan from the OAE.
 Students must adhere to all applicable policies pertaining to approved disability/medical accommodations.

-If you are approved to have a golf cart, you must abide by all related university rules, including charging the cart at an authorized charging station.
+Other than for disability-related needs, student use of golf cart-type vehicles for personal transportation is prohibited on campus.
+If you are approved by Stanford Transportation and the Diversity and Access Office to have a golf cart, you must abide by all related university rules, including charging the cart at an authorized charging station.

 Approved Personal Care Attendant

-Each attendant’s name and student status (if applicable) must be filed with R&DE Student Housing Assignments before a key and/or access card is issued for the attendant.
-R&DE Student Housing Assignments must be notified in writing if you are no longer in need of an attendant or if the name of your attendant changes.
-In undergraduate residences that require a meal plan, an additional meal plan must be purchased for a live-in attendant.
-Family members are not eligible to serve as personal attendants in Undergraduate Housing; students who will be living with family members as attendants must live in Graduate (Family) Housing, and are affiliated with an undergraduate residence assigned by Residential Education.
+When approved by the Office of Accessible Education, a documented live-in personal care attendant (PCA) may live with a student.
+Each PCA’s name and student status (if applicable) must be filed with R&DE Student Housing Assignments before a key and/or access card is issued for the PCA.
+R&DE Student Housing Assignments must be notified in writing if you are no longer in need of a PCA or if the name of your PCA changes.
+In undergraduate residences that require a meal plan, an additional meal plan must be purchased for a live-in PCA.
+Family members are not eligible to serve as PCAs in Undergraduate Housing; students who will be living with family members as PCAs must live in Graduate (Family) Housing, and are affiliated with an undergraduate residence assigned by Residential Education.

 Support animals are approved to live in identified housing assignments; each time a student moves with a support animal, the student must seek approval from R&DE Student Housing.
 Support animals authorized by the OAE may not be placed in all university residences; generally, support animals are best suited to apartment-style housing.
 Individuals with OAE approved support animals are subject to the behavioral, control, sanitary, and health-related restrictions and conditions set forth in the "Service and Support Animals in Stanford R&DE Student Housing" policy booklet.
 This includes a requirement that the animal not violate reasonable expectations with regard to peace and quiet.
 Unlike service animals, support animals are not authorized for general use throughout campus.
 OAE-approved support animals are only permitted in a student’s assigned housing and nearby areas appropriate for the animal’s natural relief.
 When traveling to and from an owner’s assigned living space, support animals should be in an animal carrier or controlled by a leash or harness.
 Animals should never be in family courtyards.